filecoin-project/filecoin-docs/docs/how-to/build-interacting-with-the-network.md

 ## Developer network
 In order to make testing easier, a live devnet (developer network) is now available for use.
 It features 512MB sectors and reduced proofs parameters, so sealing is much faster than in the full Testnet version.

-In order to set up the developer network:
+To connect to the Devnet:

 1. Delete any existing local Lotus repository, if one is present.
 2. Build and run Lotus from the `interop.6.1` tag.
 This should automatically connect you to the proper bootstrappers.